 Note that regardless of your situation, simply stating to a prosecutor or testifying during a hearing that you didn’t do it or the officer made a mistake is unlikely to get you very far.
 Whether you went through the light while it was blatantly green, blatantly red or it was a close call you can expect the police officer to argue that the light was blatantly red.
 The officer isn’t going to come to court after issuing a red light ticket and say anything other than that.

 As with all moving violations, some people will choose to plead guilty and pay and some may choose to fight.
-As a three point violation in New York, we’ll almost always recommend trying to fight the ticket and avoid the conviction and points.
+As a three point violation in New York, we’ll almost always recommend hiring a NY red light ticket lawyer and trying to fight the ticket to avoid the conviction and points.

 If you end up at a TVB hearing in NYC or if you bypass the negotiation option elsewhere and end up at a trial, your goals are the same — a dismissal of the charge.
 The officer will testify regarding what he observed and you’ll want to listen for the basic “elements” of the charge.

 These are just some of the basics.
-It will be your job (or your attorney’s) to listen closely, ask questions, review notes and find some argument that can be presented to the judge as a reason to dismiss the charge.
+It will be your job (or for your NY red light ticket lawyer) to listen closely, ask questions, review notes and find some argument that can be presented to the judge as a reason to dismiss the charge.

 Camera tickets are a whole other thing.
 Our firm doesn’t handle these.
 Few lawyers do because there are no points or impact on one’s license or insurance.
 They are a pain and can be costly and may not always be issued fairly but they are significantly better to receive than the three-point, officer-issued moving violation version discussed above.